 Enjoy your vacations in style and luxury with the fully furnished Condominium of Crystal Chalets.

-The place is located on a lovely hillside above Village Inn, and is just a few step away from the best dining options in the area and lifts.
+The place is located on a lovely hillside above Village Inn, and is just a few steps away from the best dining options in the area and lifts.

-Besides the fine dining options, you can also save a few bucks by making use of the full kitchens that comes with the rooms.
+Besides the fine dining options, you can also save a few bucks by making use of the full kitchens that come with the rooms.